AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: Introduction

-To improve the practicability of GI attacks, we propose a $\textbf{R}$obust, $\textbf{A}$ccurate and $\textbf{F}$ast-convergent $\textbf{GI}$ attack algorithm, called $\textbf{RAF-GI}$, with the $\textbf{ACB}$ ($\textbf{A}$dditional $\textbf{C}$onvolution $\textbf{B}$lock) component and the $\textbf{TEA}$ ($\textbf{T}$otal variance, three-channel m$\textbf{E}$an and c$\textbf{A}$nny edge detection regularization component). $\textbf{ACB}$ is workable under complicated FL contexts, \emph{i.e.}, a training batch contains multiple samples with duplicated labels.
-Specifically, inspired by \cite{yin2021see}, we exploit the column-wise sum of the last fully connected (FC) layer gradients to serve as the input to the $\textbf{ACB}$, which can enhance the discrimination between repeated and non-repeated labels in the output probability matrix, and thereby facilitate the identification of repeated labels.
-Then, $\textbf{TEA}$ reconstructs original data based on exposed gradients and labels produced by $\textbf{ACB}$ with a much faster convergence rate due to the following two reasons.
-First, $\textbf{ACB}$ can provide more accurate label information, which can effectively avoid learning divergence when reconstructing data.
+To improve the practicability of GIAs, we propose an $\textbf{A}$ccurate and $\textbf{F}$ast-convergent iteration-based $\textbf{G}$radient $\textbf{I}$nversion attack algorithm, called $\textbf{AFGI}$, with the $ \textbf{LRB}$ ($\textbf{L}$abel $\textbf{R}$ecovery $\textbf{B}$lock) component and the $\textbf{VME}$ (total $\textbf{V}$ariance, three-channel $\textbf{M}$ean and $\textbf{E}$dge detection regularization terms). $\textbf{LRB}$ is workable under complicated FL training tasks, \emph{i.e.}, a training batch contains multiple samples with duplicated labels.
+Specifically, inspired by \cite{yin2021see}, we exploit the column-wise sum of the last fully connected (FC) layer gradients to serve as the input to the $\textbf{LRB}$, which can enhance the discrimination between repeated and non-repeated labels in the output probability matrix, and thereby facilitate the identification of repeated labels.
+Then, $\textbf{VME}$ reconstructs ground-truth data $x$ based on exposed gradients and labels $y$ produced by $\textbf{LRB}$ with a much faster convergence rate due to the following two reasons.
+First, $\textbf{LRB}$ can provide more accurate label information $\hat y$, which can effectively avoid learning divergence when reconstructing data.
 Second, we introduce the three-channel mean of an image to correct the color of $\hat x$ in each channel which is more efficient than existing works using the total mean of an image.
-Then, we introduce the canny edge detection, which is widely used in image subject recognition~\cite{canny1986computational}, as a regularization term in $\textbf{TEA}$ such that we can more accurately recover subject positions in data reconstruction with fewer iterations.
+Then, we introduce the canny edge detection, which is widely used in image subject recognition~\cite{canny1986computational}, as a regularization term in $\textbf{VME}$ such that we can more accurately recover subject positions in data reconstruction with fewer iterations.